 - Choose Tools > Editor.
-Notice that you are not actually editing a file immediately when you create an Editor like this. - Choose File > Open..., or click on \ge in the toolbar, and choose a filename in the dialog that appears. - Choose File > Recent Files and choose a filename from the submenu that appears. - Make the Listener the active window, and press Ctrl+X Ctrl+F. Type in the name of a file that you want to edit.
-If the file is not in the current directory, enter the full pathname.
-This invokes the Wfind File editor command. - Use the keyboard accelerator described in 3.1.5 Displaying tools using the keyboard.
+Notice that you are not actually editing a file immediately when you create an Editor like this. - Choose File > Open..., or click on if in the toolbar, and choose a filename in the dialog that appears. - Choose File > Recent Files and choose a filename from the submenu that appears. - Make the Listener the active window, and press Ctrl+x Ctrl+F. Type in the name of a file that you want to edit.
+If the file is not in the current directory, enter the full pathname, including its drive.
+UNC pathnames are also recognized.
+This invokes the Wfind File editor command. - Choose the command Find Source (available on various menus, for example Debug > Frame in the Debugger tool), or click on or to display source code in an Editor tool. - Use the keyboard accelerator described in 3.1.5 Displaying tools using the keyboard.

 Note: this chapter assumes you are using the default Emacs emulation.
 Thus one way to open a file is with the keystrokes Ctrl+X Ctrl+F as described above.
-If you use KDE/Gnome keys, you would use instead the keystroke Ctrl+O.
+If you use Microsoft Windows keys, you would use instead the keystroke Ctrl+O.